seznam/vindaloo/README.md

 See the [example](examples/multi-image/k8s).

 We can create python module similar to crontab and generate CronJobs dynamically using it.
-Then if we needed to run some task out of schedule, we can deploy one k8s Job by passing ENV variable for example.
+Then if we need to run some task out of schedule, we can deploy one k8s Job by passing ENV variable for example.

 ```
 DEPLOY_JOB=campaign-run-manager vindaloo deploy dev